 where $\mathbf{P}_{\perp }=\mathbf{I}_L-{\bf{X}}_{\rm{r}}^{\rm{T}}({\bf{X}}_{\rm{r}}^{*}{\bf{X}}_{\rm{r}}^{\rm{T}})^{-1}{\bf{X}}_{\rm{r}}^{*}$ is the projection matrix corresponding to the complement space of the radar signal.

 It can be observed from (\ref{brr}) and (\ref{br}) that the formulated signal detection problem in (\ref{vbdf}) can be modified by changing matrix $\mathbf{P}_{\perp }$.
-Besides, the singular values of $ \mathbf{G}$ are also determined by those of the orthogonal projection matrix $\mathbf{P}_{\perp}$, which introduces the rank deficiency issue.
-Hence, modifying matrix $\mathbf{P}_{\perp }$ can significantly influence the property of the transformed signal detection problem.
+Moreover, the singular values of $ \mathbf{G}$ are also determined by those of the orthogonal projection matrix $\mathbf{P}_{\perp}$, which introduces the rank deficiency issue.
+Hence, modifying matrix $\mathbf{P}_{\perp }$ can significantly influence the properties of the transformed signal detection problem.